tetra-code/cse_y2_notes/Q1/ML/week1.md

 # Bayes error and classification error
-**Bayes error** is the lowest possible prediction error that can be achieved and is the same as irreducible error
+**Bayes error** is the minimum possible prediction error that can be achieved and is the same as irreducible error

 ![Image](../../images/bayes_error.png)

+It depends on the true class conditional p(x|w), thus not easily computable.

 To calculate bayes error:
 1. check the optimal decision boundary